 PT and OT Pro Bono Clinic

 The Pro Bono Clinic, developed by faculty and students from Occupational Therapy and Physical Therapy, complements the learning and service mission of Rockhurst University.
-Developed in cooperation with the Kansas City Free Health Clinic, it provides a midtown clinic to serve the needs of people who are uninsured.
+Developed in cooperation with the Kansas City CARE Clinic, it provides a midtown clinic to serve the needs of people who are uninsured.
 This clinic enhances the quality of life for those citizens while helping Rockhurst faculty and students live our moral and economic responsibilities as citizens of this community.

 Graduate students from OT and PT, in their final year of study, serve as clinic administrators.
 Assisted by faculty mentors, the clinic administrators organize and run each clinic.
 First, second, and third year PT and OT students volunteer to assist with evaluations and patient education.
 All students are supervised by academic and/ or clinical faculty from PT and OT.

 The clinic is held the 1st or 2nd Friday of the month from 12:30 - 4:30 p.m. at the Kansas City Free Health Clinic, 3515 Broadway.
 For directions, please visit maps.google.com or call (816) 753-5144.

 Working at the clinic gives volunteer students the opportunity to assist with any special screenings and also perform basic assessments such as ROM, MMT, sensory testing, blood pressure, and posture.
 Students should review all of these assessments before attending the clinics.

 American Stroke Foundation